ardatan/graphql-mesh/website/docs/handlers/mongoose.md

 sidebar_label: Mongoose
 ---

-This handler allow you to use GraphQL schema created by `graphql-compose-mongoose`.
+This handler allows you to use GraphQL schema created by `graphql-compose-mongoose`.

 To get started, install the handler library from NPM: